wwagner4/html-hp-t/src/main/doc/README.md

 TODO
+* Hand on right side
+* slider return with esc

+OK
 * Image is not correct selected when clicking in images

-OK
 * Does not switch to slider when clicking on Text
 * Links on texts OK
 * normal mouse on txt